Jet2.com: Recent years

 In 2019, Jet2.com received delivery of its 34th new Boeing 737–800 aircraft, taking its permanent and leased fleet size to more than 100 aircraft.

 Owing to the impact of the COVID-19 pandemic on aviation, Jet2.com announced they were suspending flight operations until at least 15 July 2020.
 The airline continued to operate repatriation flights for British citizens overseas.
 On 17 August 2020, Jet2 announced via BALPA that they would be laying off 102 pilots from various UK bases due to the COVID-19 pandemic.
 In November 2020, Jet2.com and Jet2holidays announced that they would open their tenth United Kingdom base at Bristol Airport on 1 July 2021, operating to 33 destinations.

 In August 2021, Jet2.com announced an order for 36 Airbus A321neo aircraft, plus 24 options, totalling an order for 60 planes.
 Although Jet2 has operated a small number of Airbus jets on lease to cope with summer demand, this is Airbus' first direct order from Jet2, and a clear shift away from the company's traditionally all-Boeing fleet.

 Jet2.com celebrated its 20th birthday on 12 February 2023.
-On the same day, it was revealed that Jet2holidays had become the UK's largest tour operator with an ATOL license to carry 5.8 million passengers, surpassing TUI's 5.3 million.
+On the same day, it was revealed that Jet2holidays had become the UK's largest tour operator with an ATOL licence to carry 5.8 million passengers, surpassing TUI's 5.3 million.
 On 16 May 2023, Jet2 announced they were opening their eleventh UK base at Liverpool John Lennon Airport.
 In June 2023, Jet2 announced an expansion to their 2024 summer season, with some destinations being made available from earlier months, and extra capacity for other destinations.
 This includes additional services to Spain, Turkey, Italy and Greece destinations across all of their bases.
 In July 2023, Jet2 announced that its Chairman Philip Meeson was stepping down.
 Robin Terrell took over as chairman in September 2023.
 Robin joined Jet2 as a non-executive director in April 2020.
 Meeson has now moved to the position of founder and advisor to the board.

 In March 2024, Jet2.com announced they would open their twelfth United Kingdom base at Bournemouth Airport on 1 April 2025, operating to 16 destinations.
 Also in March 2024, Jet2 launched its first flight from Liverpool John Lennon Airport to Tenerife, marking the start of its new services to 20 different holiday destinations with plans for further expansion in summer 2025.
 In July 2024, Jet2.com announced that they were bringing forward the launch of their operations from Bournemouth Airport to February 2025, due to high demand with their first flight operating to Tenerife.
 In November 2024, Jet2.com announced they would be opening up a thirteenth UK base at London Luton Airport, basing two Airbus A321neo aircraft flying to 17 destinations from 1 April 2025.

-In November 2025, Jet2 announced the creation of a new base at London Gatwick Airport, basing six aircraft at the airport, including five Airbus A321neo, and launching flights to several popular holiday destinations in March 2026.
+In December 2025, Jet2 announced plans to resume flights and package holidays to Egypt, with scheduled services to Sharm El Sheikh and Hurghada beginning in February 2027.